Always use firefox to request certificates. We regularly see problems with other browsers. GridKa provides help to save the private key!

 The private key is created by the browser when the request is issued on the GridKa portal page and is therefore stored in that particular browser.
 Hence the certified public key must be retrieved from GridKa with the same browser which was used for the request.

-A lost private/public keys or the password can not be recovered by any means by the CA or RA.
+Lost private/public keys or the password can NOT be recovered by any means by the CA or RA.

 - Make sure to export the certificate from the browser you requested and retrieved it with in as 'usercert.p12'.

 - Make sure you remember the pass-phrase for the key and for the export.

 - Make sure your have 'usercert.pem' and 'userkey.pem' in the direcory ~/.globus/